THICHBANHDAUXANH/TLS-and-HTTPS-project/README.md

 | Cookie theft via JavaScript | Flask session cookie uses `HttpOnly`. |
 | Session over HTTP | Flask session cookie uses `Secure` when HTTPS is enabled. |

-## Production Notes

-This repo is configured for a local lab.
-For production:

-- Use a public CA certificate such as Let's Encrypt.
-- Use a real domain instead of `localhost`.
-- Do not run Flask with `debug=True`.
-- Run Flask behind a WSGI server such as Gunicorn or uWSGI.
-- Keep `.env`, private keys, certificates, database dumps, and reports out of Git.